Skip to main content

 Remove Items that Serve No Purpose

-How do you know which items to let go?
+How do you know which items to let go of?
 This is a very personal decision, but we have compiled a few questions to ask of each item:

 Sell, Donate, or Discard Unnecessary Items